-Many festivals are also celebrated in the premises of this temple and out of these, perhaps the most popular one is the Tirupati Festival which is held in the month of Ashvina.
-During this 9-day long festival, the processions are carried out on a daily basis and the sight seems to in its full spiritual glory.
+Many festivals are also celebrated in the premises of this temple and out of it.
+Out of all of them, the most popular one is known to be the Tirupati Festival which is held in the month of Ashvina.
+During this 9-day festival, the processions are carried out on a daily basis and the sight seems to in its full spiritual glory.

-Apart from that, the deity of Lord Venkateswara is typically carried out along with his consorts Sridevi and Bhudevi.
-The vibe of the celebrations is such that it witnesses a great number of pilgrims and tourists from across the globe.
+Apart from that, the deity of Lord Venkateswara is carried out along with his consorts Sridevi and Bhudevi.
+The vibe of the celebrations is such, that it witnesses a great number of pilgrims and tourists from across the globe.

-Sometime around 966 CE, the Pallava Queen Samavai donated a huge part of her jewellery and two parcels of her land to the temple.
+Sometime around 966 CE, the Pallava Queen, Samavai donated a huge part of her jewellery and two parcels of her land to the temple.
 She also ordered that the revenues generated from the donated lands must be used in the celebrations of the temple festivals.

 In fact, you would be surprised to know that Sri Venkateswara Sahasranamastotra even has some references tracing back to Lord Brahma performing this festival.
 And even today, to showcase the same level of belief and enthusiasm, a little wooden chariot of Lord Brahma is placed in the temple ahead of the processions.

+1. Celebrations.
 During this 9-day long festival, the deity from the Tirupati temple is taken out on colourful processions around the city with hundreds of people following it.
 People perform Sevas, meaning they offer flowers, fruits, and food to the diety in order to make their lord happy and seek blessings.

 During this festival, the temple witnesses literally lakhs of devotees who are particularly on the Garuda Vahanam.
-This number can reach up to 1.5 lakhs on a single given day.
+This number can even reach up to 1.5 lakhs on a single given day.

 After this is done, the Chakra is placed on a very high platform.
 The purpose of doing this is so that the devotees can walk through under it and be blessed with the dripping water from the Chakra.
-And then this ritual is concluded with “Dhvajarohanam” which is the lowering of the Garuda flag.
+And then this ritual is concluded with Dhvajarohanam which is the lowering of the Garuda flag.
 The priests offer their respects to the Gods by chanting powerful Vedic mantras.

 It is believed that Goddess Lakshmi was born by the name of Alamelu to the Akasha Raja and was later on married to Lord Venkateswara.
 The Tirumala festival celebrates Lord Venkateswara in all his glory here as well.